timp/numerals/README.md

 The example parsed in the tasks, `MMDCDXLIV`, is considered by some parsers to be invalid as `DCD` can be represented as `CM` and brevity normally decides between two representations, similarly for `VIV` which is better represented as `IX`.

+## Further Rules

+The addition of further rules which checked whether the representation was canonical, ie the most short by comparing with the output from a reverse transform could be used to eliminate `VIV` and `MCMXCX`.

 ## How to Read Roman Numerals
 ###Know the symbols and their values.